 It is true that you can build any model with just hand tools but for me, the investment in basic power tools is a good thing because they speed work and increase accuracy.
 Plus, you can use them for non-hobby related tasks as well.

-Finally, start with the more simple tasks and then work up to the bigger more involved ones and before you know it, your model will be built and ready to cover and finish… But that’s another article.
+Finally, start with the more simple tasks like the tail surfaces of your model and then work up to the bigger more involved ones.
+Before you know it, your model will be built and ready for final assembly and finish.
+Have fun in your workshop.